 During the work week, nearly a hundred thousand commuters rely on the Virginia Railway Express to get them to and from work safely.
-The information contained in this booklet will help you understand more about train safety and security and how you can help insure a safe ride for yourself and your fellow passengers.
+The information contained below will help you understand more about train safety and security and how you can help ensure a safe ride for yourself and your fellow passengers.

 - Do not walk on train tracks or on ballast.